brannerchinese/CleanMidi/README.md

 **Problem**: Given a recording of solo voice singing, produce a clean MIDI version of it, from which transcription in traditional musical notation can be produced.

 **Summary**: Tremolo in the singer's voice and slight reverberation in the recordings make this a hard, hard business.
 A base MIDI file is produced with WaoN and then processed with a Python script.
+There are Python modules for manipulating MIDI directly, but I didn't know about those at the time I did this little project.

 The script must be counted a failure, but I learned quite a lot by writing it.
 The results are actually somewhat better using WaoN output directly.
 I suspect I will have better results transcribing manually — computer-aided transcription seems the best way to proceed.